Uninett/wifiprobe-docs/docs/website/setup/README.md

 - Make a config file with the location of the website's SQL database
 - Make a config file with the location of Ansible certificate dir

+The files settings.py and secret_settings.py in the project directory must also be created by copying from their corresponding example files and making required changes.

+There's also a lighttpd configuration file in the project directory that can be used.
+The paths in the config will then need to be changed.

 ### Default user
 When the database is first made, an admin user is automatically added.
 This user must then add other users.
 At the moment it's not possible to make admin